Moving from early years to primary school

 - discuss their needs, wants, likes and dislikes.

-- make sure that your child can open their lunchbox and manage the food inside.
+- Make sure your child can open their lunchbox and manage the food inside.

-For additional support during the transition, you can visit one of the following pages:
+For additional support during the transition visit the following pages:

 - how to apply for a school place